IAMLEGENDZ/archphone/README.md

 - Run Weston with freedreno driver
 - Usable GNOME DE (with keyboard and mouse at first place)
 - Install Chromium and things I normally use
-- Get 3.17+ kernel or TSYNC patch to make Chromium useable.
+- Get 3.17+ kernel or TSYNC patch to make Chromium usable.
 [See this](http://www.phoronix.com/scan.php?page=news_item&px=Google-Chrome-TSYNC-Kernel)
 - 3G Networking

 # Ideas for later